 It is illegal to employ anyone under the age of thirteen.
-If you are a young person between the age of 13 and the official school leaving age (i.e. upon completion of Year 12) there are certain restrictions on the amount and type of work you can do:
+If a young person is between the age of 13 and the official school leaving age (i.e. upon completion of Year 12) there are certain restrictions on the amount and type of work they can do:

 - It is an offence for anyone to employ you before 7am and after 7pm.

 - It is an offence to employ you to do work for more than one hour before you start school or before the end of the school day on any day when you should be at school.

 - You can only work for a maximum of two hours on any school day.

 - You can only work for a maximum of twelve hours per week during term time.

 - They can only work for a maximum of two hours on Sundays.

 - It is an offence to employ you in any occupation likely to be harmful to your health or education.
 It is up to your employer or potential employer to assess and manage these risks.